Empress Conservation Area Regeneration Plan (CARP)

 The subject area is situated within the local authority of Trafford and expands between Chester Road and Bridgewater Way (A56).
 The site is strategically located along a key route into Manchester City Centre, which lies approximately 1.5 miles to the north-east.

 The wider setting of the Conservation Area is predominantly urban, with various industrial, commercial, and residential estates which are connected via a network of A-roads and secondary B-roads.
 There are no tram stops within the CARP itself, however Cornbrook station is located to the north and Trafford Bar to the south-west of the site which provide access to the tram network within walking distance, providing the CARP with excellent access to the Metrolink network across the Greater Manchester conurbation.
-An aerial view of the wider CARP Site can be seen in the image below.
+A plan of each of the sites in relation to the wider CARP can be seen in the image below.

 The below imagery also provides further context to the site: